TauGuide/tau-guide-documents/docs/quick-start.md

 ---
 title: Quick Start
+description: Quickly get up to speed on Tauchain and Agoras with our user friendly materials.
+disableTableOfContents: false
 ---

 Welcome to tau.guide's quick introductory resources.
 Intended to help you learn more about the Tauchain project.